Online Importance Sampling for Stochastic Gradient Optimization: Derivative of cross-entropy loss

 \section{Derivative of cross-entropy loss}

 Machine learning frameworks take data $x$ as input, performs matrix multiplication with weights and biases added.
-The output layer is then fed to the softmax function to obtain values $\score$ that are fed to the loss function. $\target$ represents the target values.
+The output layer is then fed to the softmax function to obtain values $\score$ that are fed to the loss function. $\target$ represents the target values \newtext{(a series of zeros for incorrect classes and one for the correct class).
+The softmax layer at the end of the classifier guarantees that the total of the outputs equals one}.
 We focus on the categorical cross-entropy loss function for the classification problem (with $\classcount$ categories) given by:

 For backpropagation, we need to calculate the derivative of the $\log\score$ term wrt the weighted input $z$ of the output layer.
 We can easily derive the derivative of the loss from first principles as shown below: